research668/FDA/README.md

 # FDA
-This repository shows how combining different models, trained on various levels of data, can lead to better predictions.
+This repository shows how combining different models, trained on various levels of data, can lead to better predictions and decisions.

 ## Data and data processing
 1. The **train.csv.zip** file contains the data used for comparing different methods.
 This dataset is from a Kaggle competition and comes from Rossmann, a European pharmacy chain in seven countries.
 You can also access the dataset [here](https://www.kaggle.com/competitions/rossmann-store-sales).